 Instructions

-Squeeze the soaked tamarind to extract the pulp, and strain it.
+Prepare tamarind pulp: Squeeze the soaked tamarind and strain the pulp.

-Add the tamarind pulp, salt, and green chili (optional).
-Add more green chilies if you prefer a spicier curry.
-Increase the heat to medium and bring the mixture to a boil, stirring to combine.
+Add tamarind and seasoning: Add tamarind pulp, salt, and green chili.
+Increase the heat to medium.
+Stir and bring the Caldin curry to a boil.

-Gently add the marinated fish.
+Add fish: Gently add fish.
 Do not stir.
-Hold the pan handles firmly and rotate the pan to combine.
+Rotate the pan handles to mix.
 If your pan doesn't have handles, use a cloth to hold the sides of your pan/pot and rotate.

 Video